love-borjeson/tm_ws/README.md

 Responsible for this workshop: [Love Börjeson](love.borjeson@kb.se), Director of KBLab at the National Library of Sweden.

-You can take part in the workshop in two ways:
+You can take part in the workshop in two ways, in the cloud or locally:

-**1. Run in RStudio Cloud** (recommended for inexperienced users)
+**Option 1.
+Run in RStudio Cloud** (recommended for inexperienced users)

 Get an account for free, here: https://rstudio.cloud